Nafissatou Thiam: Junior career

-Nafissatou Thiam was born in Brussels to a Belgian mother and Senegalese father.
+Nafissatou Thiam was born in Brussels to a Belgian mother and a Senegalese father.
 She started participating in athletics when she was seven years old, winning her first national age group titles in 2009, by which time she was already specializing in the heptathlon.
 Her favorite athlete at the time was Swedish heptathlete Carolina Klüft.

 At the 2011 World Youth Championships in Athletics in Lille, France, Thiam finished fourth in the heptathlon with a total of 5366 points.
 Then, as a first-year junior, she finished 14th at the 2012 World Junior Championships in Athletics in the heptathlon with a total of 5384 points.

 On 3 February 2013, Thiam broke the junior world indoor record in the pentathlon at a meeting in Ghent with a total of 4558 points, breaking her personal best in four of the five events.
 Carolina Klüft, who later became Olympic champion and triple world champion, had held the record since 2002 with 4535 points.
 In doing so Thiam became the first Belgian female athlete to break a world record.
 However, in March 2013, the record was not ratified due to a lack of anti-doping control on the day it was achieved.
 The testing took place the next day, which was beyond the deadline specified by the IAAF, athletics' international governing body.

 On 18 July 2013, she won the gold medal in the heptathlon at the European Junior Championships in Rieti, Italy achieving a new Belgian record of 6298 points.